How Storytelling Can Help Your Business Through COVID-19

 Visual people learn by seeing, whereas aural people learn by hearing.
 Kinesthetic people learn by doing, whereas read/write people learn by reading words.

 Using stories as part of your communications campaign can be a very powerful way to help different types of learners to connect with you.
+A big part of a successful content strategy is using lots of different types of content, and long-form story articles are a good addition to the mix.

 Use stories to engage people with different learning styles